 In this webinar, I will discuss email data migration challenges in depth and also share approaches to future proof your email data architecture.
 Using this, you can not only switch email solutions with ease, but also setup hybrid co-existence setups to leverage the best of many worlds.

 In addition, you’ll be ready for other use cases such as data preservation, data governance and compliance.
 IT leaders focused on email migrations can use the best practices we discuss in this webinar to reduce costs and risks.

 Questions asked during the webinar

 Can I import historical data after I have started email archiving afresh?Yes.
 In fact, this is a highly recommended approach in which we suggest that you start archiving the moment you are on-boarded so all mail from that moment on are safely secured.
 After that you can work out a migration strategy, which includes what data to migrate, which users to target first, what methods to use and so on.
 You may also have to create a team to plan, supervise and execute on this.
 Importing historical data does not interfere with the live archiving.

 Does Vaultastic offer a free trial?Vaultastic offers you a risk free trial offer for 30 days.
-You can use the fully featured Vaultastic with unlimited storage.

 How is the deletion of any data from any user captured and retrieved?
 How to protect copy rights and product patents from being stolen from email?Vaultastic stores a PHYSICALLY separate copy of the mail in a tamper proof READ ONLY cloud vault.
 This means that even if the user deletes the mail from the primary mail account, that mail will still be available on Vaultastic.
 Preventing data theft via email is more a function of a DLP (Data leak prevention) system and less of an archival or backup system.
 An archival system could be used to analyze all the mail which were sent and figure out patterns of data carried in those to identify theft (however this is post mortem).